LS-Lab/KeYmaeraX-release/doc/CodeReview.md

   * con: program needs SpaceDependent(Except(v)).
 DONE
   * DI: system generalization can only have bound variables of the ODE free in postcondition (and no resulting '' by data structure invariant), just like DI itself has p(x).
 Vectorial DI systems.
   * DX skip: no ' in postcondition (no bound differential symbols).
 Vectors suffice to say [X'=f(X)&q(X)]p(X) -> (q(X)->p(X))
   * VDG: vectorial DG with vectorial quantifier.
+DONE indirectly by DG-based differential invariance tactic.
   * DG: singularities from division by zero disallowed, also via interpreted functions.
+  * Barcan axiom: could add if SystemConst became SpaceDependent.
+DONE

 Code Review: KeYmaera X Core: 2016-08-17

   * Verdict: stable